aws-samples/serverless-patterns/msk-cfn-sasl-lambda/README.md

 ```
 2. Open the Lambda function, check the MSK trigger, if the trigger is disabled, make sure you are using the sane topic name when sending the messages via the producer.

-3. Retrieve the topi messages from the logs of Lambda function with the following command.
+3. Retrieve the topic messages from the logs of Lambda function with the following command.
 Alternatively you can check in the Lambda logs from the Amazon CloudWatch Logs.

 ```bash
 sam logs --stack-name msk-lambda-sasl-nj-sample --tail